Access to Information Requests

 Under the Act, WSA has 30 calendar days to respond to Access to Information Requests.
 The 30-day timeline begins from the date the Access to Information Request is received by WSA.
-Where the Access to Information Request cannot be completed within the initial 30-day period, WSA may extend the period for a reasonable period, not exceeding 30 days.
+Where the Access to Information Request cannot be completed within the initial 30-day period, an applicant will receive written notice referencing an Extension of time provision in the Act that allows WSA to extend the response time an additional 30 days.

 Access to Information Requests may be subject to a fee.
 Fees are likely where the information requested is not readily available and additional work is required to generate the information sought or large numbers of records are requested.

 If your Access to Information Request is subject to a fee, WSA will provide you with a fee estimate prior to searching for the requested information.
 You will then have 30 days to determine if you wish to proceed with your Access to InfIf your Access to Information Request is subject to a fee, WSA will provide you with a fee estimate prior to searching for the requested information.
 You will then have 30 days to determine if you wish to proceed with your Access to Information Request.
 You would be required to pay a deposit that does not exceed one-half of the estimated amount before the search is commenced and the remaining balance owing before the information is released.